CyrusNajmabadi/lang-design/CollectionLiterals.md

 var values = x ?
 [1, 2, 3] : [];
 ```

 The natural-type of `[1, 2, 3]` is `List<int>`.
-As this is a constructible collection literal type, it is determined as the type for `[]` which is created using the standard rules, just without any elements added to it.
+As this is a constructible collection literal type, it is determined as the type for `[]` which is created using the existing rules, just without any elements added to it.

 ## Unsupported Scenarios